opendevstack/ods-core/shared-images/airflow/README.md

 user_info_url = https://your.openshift.api.url/apis/user.openshift.io/v1/users/~

 # username_key and email_key are path inside the reply of user_info_url where
 # the username and email of the user can be found
 username_key = metadata.name
 email_key = metadata.name

 # oauth_permission_backend The OAuth authorization backend
 oauth_permission_backend=airflow_oauth.contrib.auth.backends.openshift_permission_backend
 ```

+NOTE: if SSL verification fails when calling oauth callback, users can load known CA or set
+environment variable `PYTHONHTTPSVERIFY` to `0`.

 ### OpenShift Plugin Settings